awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-centralized-router.md

   + [Requirements for your customer gateway device](https://docs.aws.amazon.com/vpn/latest/s2svpn/your-cgw.html#CGRequirements)
 + A VPN attachment on the transit gateway\.
 For more information, see [Create a transit gateway attachment to a VPN](tgw-vpn-attachments.md#create-vpn-attachment)\.

 When you create the VPC attachments, the CIDRs for each VPC propagate to the transit gateway route table\.
-When the VPN is up, the BGP session is established and the Site\-to\-Site VPN CIDR propagates to the transit gateway route table and the VPC CIDRs are added to the gateway BGP table\.
+When the VPN is up, the BGP session is established and the Site\-to\-Site VPN CIDR propagates to the transit gateway route table and the VPC CIDRs are added to the customer gateway BGP table\.

 ## Routing<a name="transit-gateway-centralized-router-routing"></a>